the-lords-of-the-roombas/laser-tag/report/project3/project3.rst

 Game Rules
 ----------

-Some teams decided to implement completely autonomous robots (no human control).
+As a group, we decided to implement completely autonomous robots (no human control).
 Since this is quite a big challenge in itself, we decided to keep the rules of the game rather simple: The goal of each robot is to shoot any other robot as many times as possible and to get shot as few times as possible within the time limit of the game.
-A shot by a robot is only valid when it occurs at least 5 seconds after its previous shot of the same target robot.
+A shot by a robot is only valid when it occurs at least 5 seconds after its previous shot.

 Robot Components
 ----------------